Subdivisions of Helsinki: Districts

-In addition to the neighbourhood division, which exists for city planning purposes, the city is also divided into 34 districts (peruspiiri, distrikt) to facilitate the coordination of public services.
-The districts, which may comprise several neighbourhoods, are organised into eight major districts (suurpiiri, stordistrikt).
-Different quarters of a neighbourhood may belong to different districts, but individual quarters are never divided between neighbourhoods.
+In addition to the borough division, which exists for city planning purposes, the city is also divided into 34 districts (peruspiiri, distrikt) to facilitate the coordination of public services.
+The districts, which may comprise several boroughs, are organised into eight major districts (suurpiiri, stordistrikt).
+Different quarters of a borough may belong to different districts, but individual quarters are never divided between boroughs.

 The district division was created by a decision of the city council on 13 December 1982, when the number of different subdivisions used by different municipal departments was seen as confusing and problematic.
-Before the reform, in 1980, there were 101 different divisions used by the departments, of which only 17 corresponded to the official neighbourhood division.
+Before the reform, in 1980, there were 101 different divisions used by the departments, of which only 17 corresponded to the official borough division.
 The new districts came to use within all providers of public services by 1986.